dmarcelinobr/SciencesPo/README.md

 R CMD INSTALL SciencesPo_*.tar.gz
 ```

+Please note that the package contains some C code and thus you need a development environment to build the package.
 If you're running R on Windows, you need to install [Rtools](http://cran.stat.ucla.edu/bin/windows/Rtools/ ).
 Once you have installed `Rtools`, issue following command in command prompt:

 ```
 R CMD build --binary <path to .tar.gz file>